chichundri/Notes/InterviewQues.md

     `skip(long start)` - Skip the initial elements till the start.
     `peek(Consumer)` - Apply a consumer without modification to the stream.
     `flatMap(mapper)` - Transform each element to a stream of its constituent elements and flatten all the streams into a single stream.
+73. What is the stateful intermediate operation?
+Give some examples of stateful intermediate operations.
+     To complete some of the intermediate operations, some state is to be maintained, and such intermediate operations are called stateful intermediate operations e.g sorted(), distinct()
+74.